tophefo/IpCamera/README.md

 If using the manual text configuration and/or when needing to setup HABPANEL/sitemaps, you are going to need to know what your camera is as a "thing type".
 These are listed in CAPS below and are only a single word.
 Example: The thing type for a generic onvif camera is "ONVIF".

-HTTPONLY: For any camera that is not ONVIF compatible, yet still has the ability to fetch a snapshot or MJPEG stream with a url.
+HTTPONLY: For any camera that is not ONVIF compatible, yet still has the ability to fetch a snapshot or stream with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.
-You gain PTZ and auto finding of the snapshot url over httponly things.
-If your camera does not have PTZ you may prefer to set it up as httponly due to a faster connection time as onvif is skipped.
+You gain Pan Tilt and Zoom controls and auto discovery of the snapshot and rtsp urls over a httponly thing.
+If your camera does not have PTZ you may prefer to set it up as httponly due to the camera connecting faster.

-AMCREST: Use for all Amcrest Cameras that do not work as a dahua thing as this uses an older polling method for alarm detection which is not as efficient as the newer method used in dahua.
+AMCREST: Use for all Amcrest Cameras that do not work as a Dahua thing as this uses an older polling method for alarm detection which is not as efficient as the newer method used in Dahua.
 Amcrest are made by Dahua and hence their cameras can be setup as a Dahua thing.

 DAHUA: Use for all current Dahua and Amcrest cameras as they support an API as well as ONVIF.